rapka/polemics-md/content/essays/nina-arweave.md

 ## WTF is a blockchain anyway?
 An explainer

 In its simplest form, a blockchain is just a database of financial transactions.
 It keeps track of everyone's crypto balances and what's been done with them.
 Unlike traditional financial databases controlled by one owner (PayPal, banks, etc), the data on a blockchain is duplicated across many disparate computers spread across the globe called "nodes".
-These nodes have to independently verify new transactions before they're added to the blockchain, ensuring that the wallet balances and transaction history are tamper-proof (in theory).
+These nodes have to independently verify new transactions before they're added to the blockchain, ensuring that the wallet balances and transaction history are tamper-proof.
+In theory.

-All blockchains require these decentralized nodes powering them to provide some kind of receipt that they data they're trying to add is legitimate before it gets appended to the official database.
+All blockchains require these decentralized nodes powering them to provide some kind of receipt that the data they're trying to add is legitimate before it gets appended to the official database.
 To prevent hacking, many identical receipts must be provided by different nodes before a transaction is finalized.
 The algorithm that creates these receipts (called a "consensus mechanism") is designed to require some work on the part of nodes, who are subsequently compensated in crypto for their effort.
 What exactly that "effort" entails is where things get tricky.

 Bitcoin uses a consensus mechanism called **proof-of-work** where nodes are required to solve difficult, pointless math problems and attach their answers to data being added to the blockchain.
 This is where the term "mining" comes from - miners spend a lot of energy crunching data and are rewarded for their effort by being given newly created Bitcoins.